-How to install Local Admin Password Solution (LAPS)?
+How to install the Local Admin Password Solution (LAPS)?

-In order to mitigate this problem, we need to install Local Admin Password Solution (LAPS).
+In order to mitigate this problem, we need to install the Local Admin Password Solution (LAPS).
 LAPS will help us to randomize local administrator’s passwords amongst all of the computers.
-Please note that solution mitigates Pass the Hash attack only on a local level, not for the domain accounts.
+Please note that the solution mitigates Pass the Hash attack only on a local level, not for the domain accounts.

 We have to install it on the managed machines and also on the domain controller.
 We are going to do it on the managed machine first.
 Here we’ve already got LAPS downloaded from the Microsoft website.

 LAPS is free, so you can freely use it and it’s also very easy to implement it.
 On the managed machine we only install the Group Policy Extension since it’s just a managed box.
 At this stage, it is important to mention what kind of requirements we’ve got for LAPS.
 First of all, Active Directory needs to be running on Windows Server 2003 SP1 or anything higher and from the managed endpoints perspective it needs to be Windows Vista with the current Service Pack or Windows Server 2003 with the current Service Pack.
 When we are all set, now it’s time to switch to the Domain Controller and configure everything from there.

 First, what we need to do is to install LAPS on the Domain Controller.
-I will install a bit more components because we will also install Powershell module that we are going to use for the implementation and management.
+I will install a bit more components because we will also install the Powershell module that we are going to use for the implementation and management.
 We may also need the LAPS fat client and the group policy editor templates.

 For the demo, I have created a sample container PWDClients, where I have moved the W81-CLI computer account.
 There is also a group that we will be managing the passwords of the local administrators within this OU.